msoute/gnome3-aws-extension/README.md

 - **SSH Username**  : The username to use.
 - **SSH Key**  : *not implemented yet*
 - **AWS Tag Filter Value** : If provided this tag value wil be used as filter to the describe-instance request
-- **Bastion Host** : If provided this host wil be used to connect to the ec2 instance (using ssh ProxyCommand)
+- **Bastion Host** : If provided this host wil be used to connect to the ec2 instance (using ssh ProxyCommand and the target instance private ip.)

 ## Known issues